The writing tool that knows every chapter.

 Vellam is more than an editor.
 It has a built-in text editor, but its strength is analysis: it knows your manuscript, characters, and world rules from the Story Bible and gives concrete feedback like a beta reader with an elephant's memory.

-How is Vellam different from other AI writing tools?
+How is Vellam different from other writing tools?

-Most AI tools treat every query from scratch and simply don't know your story, characters, or world rules.
+Most writing tools treat every query from scratch and simply don't know your story, characters, or world rules.
 Vellam builds a Story Bible: a permanent knowledge base about your book that every analysis draws from.
+The Story Atlas maps every character, location, and thread chapter by chapter, you add comments on passages and whole chapters, and you invite your editor to collaborate on the same text.
 It's like talking to someone who's actually read your manuscript instead of seeing it for the first time.

 Never.
 Your text is not used to train any models.
 We store data only to provide the service and you can delete it at any time..
 See our privacy policy.